joshbegley/nyt-latest/README.md

 `Prepare to feel the satisfaction of finishing this Sunday puzzle by Victor Barocas.
 Why?
 Because it’s un oeuf.`\
 https://nytimes.com/2022/02/19/crosswords/daily-puzzle-2022-02-20.html?searchResultPosition=4

-**Pittsburgh Steelers Hire Brian Flores Amid His N.F.L.
+**Steelers Hire Brian Flores as an Assistant Amid His N.F.L.
 Lawsuit**\
-`The former Dolphins head coach who has accused the league of discriminatory hiring practices against Black coaching candidates joins the Steelers as a defensive assistant coach.`\
+`The former Dolphins head coach who has accused the league and its 32 teams of discriminatory hiring practices against Black coaches will join the Steelers as a senior defensive assistant linebackers coach.`\
 https://nytimes.com/2022/02/19/sports/football/brian-flores-steelers-lawsuit.html?searchResultPosition=5

 **Peter Earnest, C.I.A.
 Veteran Who Ran a Spy Museum, Dies at 88**\